franklynw/TabBar/README.md

     let tabBarItem = TabBarItem(name: "Sleep", imageSystemName: "zzz")
 ```

 Used in its basic form, the tabBarItem is Int indexed, which means that to change tabs, you specify an index.
 An Int will be returned in the .tabChanged handler as well.
-You can also use String identifiers, which means that to change tab , you'd have to use that value - likewise, it will be returned in .tabChanged -
+You can also use String identifiers, which means that to change tab, you'd have to use that value - likewise, it will be returned in .tabChanged -

 ```swift
 let tabBarItem = TabBarItem(name: "Sleep", imageSystemName: "zzz", identifier: "sleepTab")
 ```

 Currently, only Ints & Strings are supported as identifiers, but it would be easy enough to extend to other types if required.
+Note that if you use the Int-indexed items, any values you provide for the index are ignored, & it uses the display order for the idexing.

 ## Licence